TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 }
 ```

-A [guard statement][3] is a conditional that only fires off if something isn’t true.
+A [guard statement][3] is a conditional that only fires off if something isnâ€™t true.
 This is good for highlighting error conditions, and prevents code from becoming
 littered with nested if-else statements.
 It is especially powerful when dealing
-with Swift’s Optionals.
+with Swiftâ€™s Optionals.

 ### Commandline